Trump retweets #FireFauci after coronavirus scientist comments

 Trump retweeted a message Sunday from a former Republican congressional candidate who cited Fauci’s comments during a television interview on Sunday and tweeted “time to #FireFauci.”

-Fauci has assumed national prominence as a leader in the fight against the coronavirus.
-He has contradicted or corrected Trump on scientific matters during the crisis, including whether the anti-malaria drug hydroxychloroquine is effective against it.
+Fauci has assumed national prominence - and a degree of affection - as a leader in the fight against the coronavirus.
+He has contradicted or corrected Trump on scientific matters during the public health crisis, including whether the anti-malaria drug hydroxychloroquine is effective against the virus.

 Fauci was asked on CNN’s “State of the Union” about a New York Times report documenting early warnings issued to the White House about the novel coronavirus.
 The scientist acknowledged shutting the country down sooner could have saved lives, but cautioned that a number of factors were involved.